Requests for UAC Case File Information

 Outside entities, attorneys, or other individuals (hereinafter referred to as “requesting parties”) seeking UAC case file information must make a request to ORR under the following policies and procedures.
 Requesting parties should not make a FOIA request for UAC case file information.

 1) Requesting parties seeking copies of UAC case files, specific information contained in a UAC case file, or other confidential information pertaining to a UAC or sponsor must make their request in writing to the ORR/DCS Division Director at Requests.DUCS@acf.hhs.gov.
-Requesting parties also must file an Authorization for Release of Records (ORR UAC/C-5) according to the instructions on the form and include all supporting documentation as necessary.1
+Requesting parties also must file an Authorization for Release of Records (ORR UAC/C-5) (DOCX)according to the instructions on the form and include all supporting documentation as necessary.1

 2) ORR, in its discretion, may reject requests for case file information if the request is incomplete, does not follow ORR policies and procedures, for safety reasons, or for other reasons, as necessary.